codegod100/notes/pages/zebras motto.md

-- Zebras Unite is a member-owned co-operative that’s creating the capital, culture, and community to power a more just and inclusive economy. #card card-last-interval:: 4 card-repeats:: 1 card-ease-factor:: 2.6
+- Zebras Unite is a member-owned co-operative that’s creating the capital, culture, and community to power a more just and inclusive economy. card-last-interval:: 4 card-repeats:: 1 card-ease-factor:: 2.6